adhallaj/ASC-Transcriptome/README.md

 The final output of the Filtered and GO Term annotated sequences are in a file called annotated_table.csv, the columns are:

     Name of your sequence(s),percent identity match,evalue,Matching Ensmbl Database Sequence,GO accession ID,gene name,gene description

+# 7. Obtaining KEGG Metabolic Pathways using GhostKOALA:

+The CD-hit nucleotide output is the most complete form of our transcriptome, so it will be used for determining the metabolic pathways.
+GhostKOALA only accepts amino acid sequences so they will have to be translated before submission using the following seqkit's translate code, see Seqkit_Peptides.sh.